tykeal/puppet-gerrit/README.md

 ### What gerrit affects

 * The gerrit service will be installed and managed
+* May optionally install java (NOTE: java is required for Gerrit to work)
+* May optionally install git (NOTE: git is required for Gerrit to work)
 * Gerrit site Header, Footer and CSS may be optionally managed.
 If they are not managed then dummy files will be put in place (also optional) so that adding managed files later will not require a restart.